 Don’t make the mistake of not withholding enough and having the government assess you penalties and don’t just let Uncle Sam sit on piles of your money so you get a large refund next year.
 Take the time now to make sure you are getting as much in your paycheck as possible.

 Lastly, as far as taxes goes, whatever your status is on December 31 of the year is what the IRS uses as your tax filing status.
 In other words, if you are married on December 31 (not the ceremony but still married on this date) the IRS considers you married for the entire year, regardless of the actual wedding date.
+Before that you need prepare your bridal veil with discount price.
 This is important to know in case you get married late in the year.
 You might be able to withhold much less from your paycheck for the last few weeks of the year.

 Read More: How Do Tax Brackets Work?